eve-liya/MultiThreadedImageProcessor/README.md

-This is a simple Java/JavaFX Application with which users can apply filters to batches of image (jpg) files, adapted from ICS 432: Concurrent Programming assignments.
+This is a simple Java/JavaFX application that allows users to apply filters to batches of image (.jpg) files.
+The application is adapted from assignments in ICS 432: Concurrent Programming.
 Filter jobs can be submitted, run concurrently, and can be configured to run on multiple threads.

+## Features
+- Supports batch processing of images.
+- Demanding external filters are implemented in C and executed in parallel for high performance.
+- Configurable multi-threaded processing.
+- The application is fully multithreaded, ensuring that the GUI remains responsive while processing occurs in the background.
+- Multiple image filtering batch jobs can be executed concurrently.
+- Within each batch job, multiple images are filtered simultaneously.
-Jobs are processed in a Producer Consumer fashion to prevent race conditions.
+- Uses a Producer-Consumer pattern to prevent race conditions and efficiently manage workload distribution.

-The `external_filters` directory contains additional image filters, implemented in C and processes images in parallel, docker is used to run the C code from the java app.

 The application is structured as a Maven project, with all source code in the `src/` directory and the Maven configuration in the `pom.xml` file.

 ---